 Indexing is a crucial part of SEO and is the only way that your content can rank in the SERP (search engine result page) to make your website a magnet that attracts organic traffic.

-Google’s primary job is to index only the master copy of any content and tries to exclude duplicate versions.
-So, it checks for the original version with the help of user-selected canonical (link rel=”canonical”)
+Google’s primary job is to index only the master copy of any content and try to exclude duplicate versions.
+So, it checks for the original version with the help of user-selected canonical (link rel=”canonical”).

 Once it finds that the web page is original, Google starts inspecting user-selected canonical.
 If both user-selected and Google are in the same line, then the web page will be indexed.

-If either the other has a contrast in the canonical URL, Google excludes it from indexing under a page index issue (previously known as coverage issues) duplicate, submitted URL not selected as canonical.
+If either the other has a contrast in the canonical URL, Google excludes it as a duplicate, the submitted URL is not selected as canonical from indexing under a page index issue (previously known as coverage issues)

-If any page is any web page without user-selected canonical, again there is a chance for the potential web page to exclude from indexing by duplicate without user-selected canonical.
+If any page is without user-selected canonical, again there is a chance for the potential web page to be excluded from indexing by duplicate without user-selected canonical.

 1. Crawl Budget and Priority

-Every search engine crawler allocate specific amount of crawl budget for every website .
-Crawlers index the canonical page, and exclude duplicate or similar content from indexing.
+Every search engine crawler allocates a specific amount of crawl budget for every website.
+Crawlers index the canonical page and exclude duplicate or similar content from indexing.

-Sametime, when you provide canonical tag for potential page, search engines crawl them frequently, and duplicate pages are crawlers very rare.
+At the same time, when you provide canonical tags for potential pages, search engines crawl them frequently, and duplicate pages are rarely crawled.

 2. Rank Specific Web Page for the Query:

-Usually, big websites have various version of web pages for better user experience in various devices.
-For example, you can see three various UX/UI for Amazon website.
+Usually, big websites have various versions of web pages for better user experience on various devices.
+For example, you can see three various UX/UI for Amazon’s website.

-So, there can be many URL associated with like,
+So, there can be many URLs associated with like

 https://yourdomain.com/